 Flooding in Ecuador is also complex.
 Torrential rains, high river runoff and flooding are experienced during El Nino events.
 The flooding in “La Costa” during El Niño events can cause considerable material loss and deaths, as prolonged rainfall events (from 1 to multiple days of continuous rainfall) can make rivers experience overbank flows that consequently cause flooding of the alluvial plain and can cause severe surface runoff in areas far from rivers due to the saturation of the ground.
 The rainfall-runoff relationship in “El Oriente”, as in other parts of the Amazonian basin, displays a large lag between rainfall peaks and river discharge peaks.
 River flows show instead a much stronger response to seasonal rainfall patterns as opposed to single rainfall events (Trigg et al., 2009).
-Trigg et al. (2009) found that this lag is related to the size and length of Amazonian rivers, flood plain storage and relative interactions, and rivers generally having a shallow bed and topographical slopes, with relative slow moving waters.
+Trigg et al. (2009) found that this lag is related to the size and length of Amazonian rivers, flood plain storage and relative interactions, and rivers generally having a shallow bed and topographical slopes, with relatively slow moving waters.
 Instead, rivers located in the Andean region are highly sensitive to extreme localized rainfall events, and consequently are prone to flash flooding (Laraque et al., 2009).
 In the Amazon basin, the influence of climate variables on flood risk remains understudied (Towner et al., 2020) as a result of the nonlinear relationship between precipitation and streamflow (Stephens et al., 2015).

 Data